galacean/tools/packages/atlas/README.md

   */
 });

-// Convert other atlas formats to oasis atlas. const filePath = "./test.json"; // the file exported by texture packer core.formatConversion(filePath, {
+// Convert other atlas formats to galacean atlas. const filePath = "./test.json"; // the file exported by texture packer core.formatConversion(filePath, {
   "type": texture-packer, // atlas format
-  "output": oasis-atlas // the name of output
+  "output": galacean-atlas // the name of output
 });
 ```